-- A thorough Institutional Review Board (IRB) assessment
+- A thorough Institutional Review Board (IRB) assessment;

-- Access to an independent advisor
+- Participant access to an independent advisor;

-- Informed consent
+- Informed consent for all participation;

-- The opportunity to create advance directives
+- The opportunity to create and enforce advance directives;

 - Arrangements for post-study care.

-Partnerships between mental health consumers and researchers are essential to continually improving our understanding and treatment of mental health and substance use disorders.
+MHA believes that partnerships between mental health consumers and researchers are essential to continually improving our understanding and treatment of mental health and substance use disorders.
 MHA believes that the following measures are essential to protecting the health and rights of research participants, while also facilitating scientific advances:

 Prior to implementation, proposed research projects must be reviewed by an Institutional Review Board (IRB) in accordance with federal regulations and Office of Human Research Protections (OHRP) guidance.

 Access to an Independent Advisor

 Each IRB must include at least one member who is not otherwise affiliated with the institution and who is not part of the immediate family of a person who is affiliated with the institution.
-OHRP guidance also makes provision for an independent advisor 4 (Ombudsman) to advise potential participants on the risks and benefits of participation in the proposed research project, as required.
+OHRP guidance also makes provision for an independent advisor (Ombudsman) to advise potential participants on the risks and benefits of participation in the proposed research project, as required.
 MHA believes that, before giving initial consent, participants should have access to an Ombudsman or other healthcare advisor upon request who is independent from the interests of the research project or institution and who will advocate for the safety of research participants.
 The Ombudsman should be approved by the IRB and should be sufficiently trained to be able to effectively advise research participants about the risks and benefits of the research.
 In addition, the Ombudsman should be available to advocate for research participants whenever their continued ability to provide informed consent is uncertain, or when there is a significant risk that continued participation could produce deleterious effects on a participant.
 This is particularly important if the participant is incarcerated or civilly committed.
-5